conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/directory-structure.md

 In addition to the files normally installed by software, conda-forge packages install some files for the internal use of conda clients, namely:

-- `conda-meta/`: the metadata for installed packages.
+- `conda-meta/`: the metadata for installed packages, including the recipe used to build the package, and anything needed to run the test section for the package as defined in the recipe (which may include test-specific files that have been requested in the test section).
 - `etc/conda/`: conda activation scripts and other files used by conda clients.
 The same path is also used on Windows (not `Library/etc/`).
 - `Menu/`: `*.json` files (as defined by [CEP